By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-Member states approved an enhanced AMR action plan targeting the containment of drug-resistant infections, a threat that PubMed Central data suggest could drive up to 10 million deaths annually by 2050 if unchecked.
-The new framework mandates antibiotic stewardship programs in all healthcare facilities, with financial incentives for countries that reduce unnecessary antimicrobial prescribing by at least 30% within five years.
+Member states discussed an enhanced AMR action plan targeting the containment of drug-resistant infections.
+The framework under consideration includes antibiotic stewardship programs in healthcare facilities and financial incentives for countries that reduce unnecessary antimicrobial prescribing.

-The strategy includes provisions for increased funding to combat tuberculosis and other resistant pathogens, recognizing that WHO estimates show drug-resistant tuberculosis remains a leading cause of infectious disease death in 30 countries.
-The assembly called for accelerated research into new antibiotics and alternatives, with $500 million in committed grants from high-income nations toward innovation partnerships with manufacturers in low-income countries.
+The strategy includes provisions for increased funding to combat tuberculosis and other resistant pathogens.
+The assembly discussed accelerated research into new antibiotics and alternatives.

-Delegates highlighted persistent underfunding as a critical barrier to implementation, noting that The Lancet Commission on global health workforce shortages estimated a deficit of 18 million health workers in low- and middle-income countries.
-The assembly passed a resolution supporting the establishment of a dedicated pandemic prevention trust fund, separate from general health aid, to ensure predictable financing for surveillance and laboratory infrastructure.
+Delegates highlighted persistent underfunding as a critical barrier to implementation, according to the WHO daily update.
+The assembly discussed supporting the establishment of a dedicated pandemic prevention trust fund, separate from general health aid, to ensure predictable financing for surveillance and laboratory infrastructure.

-Middle-income countries, particularly in sub-Saharan Africa and Southeast Asia, voiced concern that the new frameworks place disproportionate compliance burdens without corresponding technical support.
-The WHO secretariat committed to establishing regional training hubs to support laboratory certification and epidemiological workforce development, though detailed implementation timelines remain pending.
+Middle-income countries, particularly in sub-Saharan Africa and Southeast Asia, voiced concern about compliance burdens without corresponding technical support.
+The WHO secretariat discussed establishing regional training hubs to support laboratory certification and epidemiological workforce development.

-The Seventy-ninth World Health Assembly achieved consensus among 194 member states to transition pandemic preparedness from voluntary guidelines to binding frameworks with external monitoring, while advancing a global strategy to reduce antimicrobial resistance through stewardship programs and innovation funding.
+The Seventy-ninth World Health Assembly featured discussions among 194 member states on transitioning pandemic preparedness from voluntary guidelines to strengthened frameworks with monitoring mechanisms, while advancing strategies to reduce antimicrobial resistance.

 — World Health Organization, 19 May 2026